AustinIOI/AustinIOI/README.md

 ---

 Want to know more about me...?

 👋 Hello!
-I'm Meijin Li, currently pursuing my Master's in Computer Science at Georgia Institute of Technology, focusing on machine learning engineering and full-stack development.
+I'm Jinao Yu, currently pursuing my Master's in Computer Science at Georgia Institute of Technology, focusing on machine learning engineering and full-stack development.

 🎯 What I'm Looking For
 Wirh passion in AI + full-stack, I am actively seeking new graduate or entry-level SDE & MLE positions.
 I'm also interested in research collaborations in NLP, Computer Vision, and Reinforcement Learning.